BinBashBanana/badrecovery/readme.md

 # olybmmer

-olymer is an explote for chrome book
+olybmmer is an exploit for chromebook

-Release date: October 1 2024
+# Release date: October 1 2024